How does Stress affect the Immune SystemJul 12, 2022

-So it's really important to heal these family entanglements by combining family constellations, I use homeopathy, of course, my Free Holistic Medicine Courses Online talk a lot about different homeopathic remedies to heal trauma.
+So it's really important to heal these family entanglements by combining family constellations, I use homeopathy, of course, my Free Holistic Medicine Courses Online and my gut health book, I talk a lot about different homeopathic remedies to heal trauma.
 They're beautiful because homeopathy does the work of like 10 therapy sessions in a way, it's very powerful.

 EMDR trauma therapy